merivale/victor/docs/displacers.md

 The first has a range of colours of broadly the same hue: it would be a bad idea to tell you, a breach of trust, I am legally or morally bound to remain silent, and so on.
 The second might be taken in either a moral or a pragmatic shade.
 The third has a clear colour of command.

 The `Yes1` and `Yes2` modalities (encoded in **`"will"`** and **`"shall"`** respectively) can both take on the colour of intent, and both the colour of command.
 There is however a tendency for `Yes1` to attract the former, and for `Yes2` to attract the latter.
 In the first finite form, indeed, `"shall"` is almost always taken in a commanding colour, unless the main object is in the first person.
 (For reasons I cannot fathom, there used to be a prescriptive rule in certain circles insisting on `"shall"` in the first person, and `"will"` in the second and third.
 But there is no discernible basis for this rule in actual usage.)
 Somewhat similarly, the `Maybe1` and `Maybe3` modalities (encoded in **`"may"`** and **`"can"`** respectively) can both take on the colour of permission, and both the colour of possibility; though there is a tendency for `Maybe1` to attract the former, and `Maybe3` to attract the latter.
-Thus the familiar and irritating joke, `"Can I leave now?"`: `"You can, but you may not"`.
+Thus the familiar and irritating joke, `"Can I leave now?"`---`"You can, but you may not"`.

 The satisfaction of a secondary `PREORDAINED` condition at a given point in time, like the satisfaction of a secondary `DISPLACED` condition, concerns the satisfaction of the underlying condition *based on evidence up to and including that point*.
 Consider the contrast exhibited in the following pair of messages: